 - State of the art science labs

-- Media and informations & communications technologies lab
+- Media and information & communications technologies lab

 - Design and technology workshop